I threw my chips in with an infant startup, and emerged a few months later with a real brand and a dope custom apparel platform.Pimp yoself

 Part of me lives for unique experiences.
 I invite total strangers to crash at my place through couchsurfing.com, practice public improv challenges, and climb urban structures.
 My favorite thing to do on weekends is skateboard all over the city covered in glitter and dressed from head to toe as Spider-Man, eyes open for opportunities to explore something new.

-I'm always open to hearing from people interested in working together, but regardless, I'd never say no to an opportunity meet someone new and climb a tree together or something.
+I'm always open to hearing from people interested in working together, but regardless, I'd never say no to a chance to meet someone new and climb a tree together or something.